 Everyone wishes they had more magic when fishing for winter steelhead.
 So we set up a plan to surround ourselves with it.
 In the X-Series, Sage builds a complete set of 7-weight, two-hand fly rods in 11-foot, 12-foot, 13-foot, and 14-foot lengths, and we have a complete set to fish with.
 Having a full assortment of the highest quality tools gives any team a huge performance advantage.

-Last Monday the river was high (up in the willows), but perfect color, and it snowed for even more fun.
-Frank Day picked the 7110-4, which was combined with a 7+ Hatch Finnatic reel and RIO 550- Skagit Max Short line.
+Last year when we tested the full set of X rods, the river was high (up in the willows), but perfect color, and it snowed for even more fun.
+Frank Day picked the 7110-4, which was combined with a 7+ Hatch Finnatic reel and RIO 550-grain Skagit Max Short line.
 He walked downstream and fished the edge water.
 He knows that when the water is high, steelhead often migrate right along the edge of the partly submerged willows.
-Big Mike chose the 7130-4 with the 510-grain Airflo F.I.S.T. line to probe deep and wide in the main channel.
-I chose the 7140-4, which was combined with my Loop Classic 811 reel to given the rod the perfect balance with a 550 RIO Skagit Max.
+Mike chose the 7130-4 with the 510-grain Airflo F.I.S.T. line to probe deep and wide in the main channel.
+I chose the 7140-4, which was combined with my Loop Classic 811 reel to given the rod the perfect balance with a 550-grain RIO Skagit Max.
 This outfit proved to be smooth and easy, but the water was too high in this particular run to maintain our interest so we moved on.
 By this time it was snowing hard.

 All lengths of these rods will deliver similar sizes of sinking tips and flies, but the longest rod will deliver it further.
 No surprise either that the longest rod will also hold more line off the water.
 The 7140 throws more line and controls line at longer distances.
 But, this rod also has a larger sail surface when the wind is blowing.
 For covering large water, the 7130 has enough length to fish at all distances and is a little easier on my body by being a little less fatiguing.
 Overall, Sage X series are some of the least fatiguing rods I have ever fished with.
 We traded rods around all day.